Green Hill School (Chehalis, Washington): 21st century

 The facility was reassigned under the oversight of the Washington State Department of Children, Youth and Families (DCYF) in July 2019, part of a statewide transfer of juvenile facilities from the state's Department of Social and Health Services (DSHS).

 Due to issues with overcrowding, the state temporarily suspended the residency of any newly sentenced juvenile offender to Green Hill in July 2024.
 With a target capacity of up to 180 incarcerated people, the facility saw an increase of 30% above the threshold in one year, reaching 240 by mid-2024.
 The rise in population, attributed to the passage of the JR to 25 law, was accompanied by increased violence and other unsafe behaviors, limiting rehabilitation efforts as well as leading to higher risks to support staff.
 Less than a week later, 43 inmates over the age of 21 who had sentences that would continue past the age of 25, were transferred from Green Hill to an adult prison in Shelton, Washington.
 The 43 men were moved back to Green Hill two weeks later after an order from a Thurston County Superior Court judge, finding that the DCYF was in violation of a settlement agreement requiring the agency to provide advanced notice, attorney representation, and court hearings to residents before being transferred.

 Governor Jay Inslee visited the school in November 2024 to announce plans to add another youth detention facility in Aberdeen, Washington to ease the overcrowding issue at Green Hill.
 The governor reiterated the usefulness of the JR to 25 program, citing the increased violence at the site was juvenile in nature and the increased placement of offenders due to rising gun violence.

 After an increase in riot charges at Green Hill in the 21st century, a state law was passed and signed in April 2025 removing the ability to file felony riot charges against residents in state juvenile detention centers.
 The newer law, known as House Bill 1815, reversed a 2021 bill allowing riot charges; Washington was one of only six states to charge juvenile offenders with such.
 Green Hill School accounted for 65% of the total state riot charges between 2005 and 2023.
 An infraction system was substituted instead, focusing on rehabilitation of Green Hill students rather than continuing punishment.
 The bill allows charges of misdemeanor assault or felony custodial assault against adult staff or volunteers.
 Approximately 100 prior riot convictions were eligible to be overturned or vacated.

+Green Hill instituted changes for behavioral management for resident violations that includes a tier-level response system based on the seriousness of the issue.
+The plan is meant to reduce bias while increasing trust, using an "intervention matrix" geared for consistent responses based on an appropriate and logical approach to violations.